-One of the world’s great waterways, the mighty Mekong River cuts right through the heart of Southeast Asia, flowing through 6 countries in total and harbouring an astonishing array of wildlife, landscapes and cultures along its banks.
-Embarking on a Mekong River cruise, like the Aqua Mekong, provides fascinating insight into the local rural way of life, including the opportunity to visit some of the region’s best-known sites, along with plenty of hidden gems.
-Here are some interesting facts to get to grips with if you’re planning a visit.
+One of the world’s great waterways, the mighty Mekong River cuts right through the heart of Southeast Asia, flowing through 6 countries in total and harboring an astonishing array of wildlife, landscapes, and cultures along its banks.
+Embarking on a Mekong River cruise, like the Aqua Mekong, provides a fascinating insight into the local rural way of life, including the opportunity to visit some of the region’s best-known sites, along with plenty of hidden gems.
+Here are some interesting facts to get to grips with if you’re planning a visit to the Mekong.

 The Mekong is a notoriously powerful river with significant variation in terms of its flow and volume according to the time of the year.
-Navigation is often difficult owing to rapids and waterfalls along its course, as well as the fact it is subject to extreme seasonal variations.
+In the upper regions, navigation is often difficult owing to rapids and waterfalls along its course, as well as the fact it is subject to extreme seasonal variations.
 In fact, 75% of the Mekong’s water flows during the Monsoon season between July and October.
 This usually results in substantial flooding throughout the river system.
 Interestingly, the delta region doesn’t have enough outlets, so the flow can actually start reversing upstream at some places.
-This causes water levels to rise leading to the so-called “flood pulse” that can have devastating impacts on the local communities living along the banks.
+This causes water levels rise to lead to the so-called “flood pulse” that can have devastating impacts on the local communities living along the banks.

 Over 60 million people depend on the Mekong for their primary source of income or sustenance, whether it be through fishing or agriculture, making it essential to the livelihoods of many.
 For millennia, people living around the river have depended on its water supply for sanitation, cooking, irrigation, as well as transportation.